MelvinTo/osx_service_create_smaller_image.workflow/README.md

 Description
 -----

-Sometimes you may want to post a photo to twitter or PATH, but if the photo is taken by DSLR, the size of the image file will be too large for uploading.
+Sometimes you may want to post a photo to twitter, instagram, Path or other SNS, but if the photo is taken by DSLR, the size of the image file will be too large for uploading.

 So I create a simple OSX service to convert the photo to a smaller one.